RNrepostery/Temperature-Convertor/README.md

-temperature recorded in a particular unit.
+Temperature recorded in a particular unit.